exowanderer/Python2-to-Python3-Upgrade-Installs/README.md

 But, you **must** run (with Python2) `pip freeze > pip2_freeze.list` in the current working directory to use this script.
   -- this must be done with Python2 **BEFORE** install Python3

-[Note that if pip freeze does not work -- and you're using anaconda -- you may want to run `conda update`, which will likely tell you to run `conda update --prefix /path/to/anaconda2 anaconda`]
+[Note that if pip freeze flags an error -- and you're using anaconda -- you may want to run `conda update`, which will likely tell you to run `conda update --prefix /path/to/anaconda2 anaconda`]

 Usage: